kiran-pyt/US-Economic-News-Classifier/README.md

 **Model Training and Evaluation:** I trained a Gaussian Naive Bayes classifier on the TF-IDF vectorized data.
 Subsequently, I evaluated the model's performance on both training and testing datasets.
 Visualizations such as confusion matrices were used to interpret the classification results

+**Results**
+The classifier provided valuable insights, including training and testing accuracy scores, classification reports with precision, recall, and F1-score for both relevant and non-relevant categories, and visual representations of confusion matrices to understand the model's performance.